This will be Part 1 of a series on recognizing answers to prayers.

-To be honest, it can be very difficult to learn to distinguish your own thoughts and feeling from those that come that come from the Holy Spirit (also known as the Holy Ghost), but…it is possible.
+To be honest, it can be very difficult to learn to distinguish your own thoughts and feeling from those that come that come from the Holy Spirit (the Holy Ghost), but…it is possible.

 To learn how you can recognize answers to your own prayers, I would recommend you do the following: Ask questions with “Yes” or “No” answers.

 Ask your question, then wait to receive an answer.
 Whatever you say, use your own words.
 Be sincere.
 Here are some examples of what you can say:

 “God, Heavenly Father, if you exist, will you please make yourself known to me?”